 - Authorize Changes

 It’s also essential to ensure you have admin privileges for your computer, as you’ll have to authorize the software installation.
 This step requires you to enter your password via an admin account.
 It sounds complex, but chances are you’re already the admin and when you try to install it, Windows will allow you.
 Just give it a try.

-- Follow On-screen Installation Process
+- Follow the On-Screen Installation Process

 Next, the software will lead you through a short installation process, which usually involves accepting the terms and conditions and establishing where the antivirus will be saved.
 The installer box will lay out these steps for you.